TakiKacper/LiteDocs/README.md

 - Pretty Fast

 # Usage
-1. Grab the LiteDocs executable (compile it your self or head to releases)
+1. Grab the LiteDocs executable (compile it yourself or get one in releases tab)
 2. Create a folder for your project
 3. Write your docs in markdown
 4. Add ``[project_name].json`` file to the project folder